pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 ```

 I guess that this will actually make sense right now, but only because you read
-the "longform" notation previously.
-The shortform shows my main problem with the
+the "long-form" notation previously.
+The short-form shows my main problem with
-language:
+the language:

-Without having the K / Q reference open in a seperate window or somehow knowing
+Without having the K / Q reference open in a separate window or somehow knowing
-most definitions by heart, it is next to impossible to decifer.
+most definitions by heart, it is next to impossible to decipher.
 Sure, in this
 small example, I could probably infer the algorithm from it after staring at it
 for  a while, but embedded in a bigger codebase, this option would not exist.
-Implicit argument names (x, y and z) make the code very clean, but we loose any
+Implicit argument names (x, y, and z) make the code very clean, but we lose any
 information we might have stored in the variable name itself.
 On top of that, we
 need knowledge about any internal constants (`_f`) and possible overloaded
 characters.